Jump to page content

 Adobe Acrobat Reader 5 for Windows must be the only program where you can convince it to leave the scroll bar marked as page up or down and both scroll buttons pressed.
 Or whatever it draws them in inverse video for.

-Somehow, Firefox, while maximised, managed to spontaneosly put its window up underneath my taskbar as though I’d pressed F11 but the taskbar was still visible.
+Somehow, Firefox, while maximised, managed to spontaneously put its window up underneath my taskbar, as though I’d pressed F11, but the taskbar was still visible.
 Guessing I’d hit F11 by mistake, I tried pressing F11 to get it to restore my window.
-And ended up with its title bar and the taskbar mangled together.
+This resulted in the title bar and the taskbar mangled together.
 Trying to determine what exactly I was looking at, I clicked on the taskbar, only to find that I could drag it – the Firefox window that is – around with the taskbar still “stuck” to it.

-For some reason, our Access/Jet-based database program seems to implement its own drop-down boxes.
-It’s not like Windows hasn’t had a common controls library since goodness knows when.
-I imagine some of you will remember the whole CTL3D.DLL deal from Windows 3.
-Anyhow, if you switch window with one of these fake controls left open (because it hangs for ages thinking about what to put in the menu – Jet over SMB rocks) it either won’t close or you are just left with a hole in the window forevermore.
+The Access-based database program at a previous job appeared to implement its own drop-down boxes.
+If you switch window with one of these fake controls left open (because it hangs for ages thinking about what to put in the menu – Jet over SMB rocks) it either won’t close or you are just left with a hole in the window forevermore.

 As well as winning the prize for perhaps the ugliest Mac OS skin ever (no, fear not, there are worse, far worse) this purple ugly doesn’t even draw in properly: